Dyalog/ullu/docs/decision/primitive-functions/non-scalar-selector.md

 ## Index of (`R←X⍳Y`)([docs](https://help.dyalog.com/latest/#Language/Primitive%20Functions/Index%20Of.htm))

-tbd
+The tests include:
+- Datatype tests: tests for found and indexed/not-found variations for all the available datatypes
+- Cross-datatype tests: tests for found and indexed/not-found across datatypes, concatenating expressions and results to find any errors.
+- Tests based on Comparision tolerance(`⎕CT` & `⎕DCT`): tests to check if `d=d+1` on larger values of double, floating and complex numbers based on comparision tolerance values(default or 0).
+- Tests based on Floating point representation(`⎕FR`): All the tests run with values of `⎕FR` as 645 and 1287.
+- Separate tests for boolean values: Booleans need special tests because they only have 2 elements and since `i1` and `bool` have overlapping values.

+Variations include:
+- Normal: general test case with left, right and expected result.
+- Empty left: an empty array generated from the left argument of the testcase is used for the test.
+- Empty right: Right argument cannot be empty so it is not included.
+- Different shapes: TBD.
+- Different shapes with 0 in shape: TBD.

 ## Membership (`R←X∊Y`) ([docs](https://help.dyalog.com/latest/#Language/Primitive%20Functions/Membership.htm))

 The tests include:
-- Datatype tests: tests for found/not-found variations for all the available datatypes
+- Datatype tests: tests for found/not-found variations for all the available datatypes.
-- Cross-datatype tests: tests for found/not-found across datatypes, concatenating expressions and results to find any errors
+- Cross-datatype tests: tests for found/not-found across datatypes, concatenating expressions and results to find any errors.
 - Tests based on Comparision tolerance(`⎕CT` & `⎕DCT`): tests to check if `d=d+1` on larger values of double, floating and complex numbers based on comparision tolerance values(default or 0).
 - Tests based on Floating point representation(`⎕FR`): All the tests run with values of `⎕FR` as 645 and 1287.
 - Separate tests for boolean values: Booleans need special tests because they only have 2 elements and since `i1` and `bool` have overlapping values.